-Subsection 24.5 Aggregated reporting about Health organisations and HCPs retrospective or prospective, disclosure should be at individual level.
-Otherwise, reference is made to the general terms for individual reporting.
+Subsection 23.5 Aggregated reporting about Health organizations and HCPs retrospective or prospective, disclosure should be at individual level.

-Reporting of non-interventional studies

-The provision stipulates that only

-prospective non-interventional studies

-fall under the category of research and

-development (as defined in subsection

-24.1), while retrospective noninterventional studies should be
+Reporting of non-interventional studies The provision stipulates that only prospective non-interventional studies fall under the category of research and development (as defined in subsection 23.1), while retrospective noninterventional studies should be reported individually.

-reported individually.